Learn About Lead Marketing in Sales

 Not all leads are equally valuable from a sales perspective.
 First, some lead sources will provide a high percentage of 'junk' leads, meaning leads that don't have the potential to be prospects.
 For example, if you use the phone book as your lead source, then the majority of the people you call will be junk leads.
 That's one reason why salespeople and companies are willing to pay quite a lot of money to buy high-quality lead lists.
 The more targeted and accurate a lead list is, the less time the salesperson will have to waste on non-prospects.

 But even leads that have the potential to be prospects can vary in value.
 A lead who only has the potential to make a single purchase of your company's cheapest product is far less valuable than one who will make many large purchases over a long period.

 Part of the qualifying process is determining which leads have the most potential as customers so that you can then spend the majority of your time and energy cultivating those leads.

-Don't Judge a Lead by Instinct
+Don't Judge by Instinct

 Some salespeople make the mistake of cherry-picking leads, believing they can tell by instinct which leads will turn out to be good ones and which ones they shouldn't bother to even cold call.
 Making this mistake can cost you a lot of sales.
 You're much better off erring in the direction of reaching out to every single lead so that you can make the most of what you're getting.